elijahcruz12/Useful-Laravel-Packages/readme.md

 In this repository, we list useful packages that can be integrated with laravel.In

 **Please note that we will not accept any spam PR's and will report them.
-The only way a PR is to be added is if it genuinly is a good pull request.
-However, we do usually recommend doing one package per PR, to be able to review them better.**
+A PR request must be creating a markdown file adding a useful project, with an issue sharing it.
+I usually recommend doing one package per PR, to be able to review them better.**

 ## How to use